 It becomes rather suspicious when people want to use the Bible to arbitrarily select and enforce societal moral codes of behaviour.
 Zimbabwe has many people who are or have been in contact with the Biblical teachings so the desire to draw inspiration from religion (especially Christianity) to ‘guide’ legislation on morality will be understandable though not necessarily always appropriate.
 Morals are not the preserve of Christianity; they are neither static nor objective.

-It is naive to suggest that homosexuality is a Western culture, homosexuality is tolerated and accommodated in many Western societies in terms of government legislation but certain sections of Western society are yet to embrace it which is why a gay footballer will be petrified of ‘coming out’.
+It is naïve to suggest that homosexuality is a Western culture, homosexuality is tolerated and accommodated in many Western societies in terms of government legislation, but certain sections of Western society are yet to embrace it which is why a gay footballer will be petrified of ‘coming out’.
 Perhaps more significant is the rather crude but now normalised reference to sexuality ‘gay, lesbian, straight’ in some official documents.

 There is no suggestion here that all people who appear not attracted to the opposite sex are gay; there are of course many physiological and/ or psychosocial explanations of such presentations which are beyond the scope of this blog.
 However, there is a good chance some of them would be celibate homosexuals both by choice or ignorance (not sure what to do when faced with the rather ‘out of sync’ sexual feelings towards individuals of one’s own sex) and the outright fear of reprisals from an intensely homophobic society.

 I do acknowledge that homosexuality is not an understood subject in Zimbabwe and many parts of the world.
-While validating the lack of knowledge and understanding of homosexuality in Zimbabwe, I believe the sustained reference to cultural norms and values in social network debates does not quite prove unequivocally that homosexuality is indeed a taboo in our culture as the taboo element of the practice is inferred from the subjective view that homosexuality is an unknown entity.
+While validating the lack of knowledge and understanding of homosexuality in Zimbabwe, I believe the sustained reference to cultural norms and values in social media debates does not quite prove unequivocally that homosexuality is indeed a taboo in our culture as the taboo element of the practice is inferred from the subjective view that homosexuality is an unknown entity.